OfirMor5/Venus./README.md

 ## Pregnancy application

 ### Background
-Final thesis for a degree in computer science.
+Final thesis for a degree in computer science.\n Pregnancy tracking app.\n
-Pregnancy tracking app.
-Shows the condition of the fetus by weeks.
-Integrates a smart chatbot that answers pregnancy questions
+Shows the condition of the fetus by weeks.\n Integrates a smart chatbot that answers pregnancy questions

 ### Technologies